TeamJeeves/Jeeves-Bot-Documentation/docs/commands/admin/rolereaction.md

-# RoleReaction Command
+# Reaction-Role Command

-This command allows you to configure `RoleReactions`.

-`RoleReactions` are the term used for a reaction that when clicked assigns a role.
+`Reaction-Role` are the term used for a reaction that when clicked assigns a role.

 Jeeves supports the use of all valid discord emojis as valid RoleReaction emojis including the newly animated emojis.
 Emojis are linked to roles on a per-channel basis.
 You can use the same emoji for different roles in different channels.

-The **first thing you should do** is run `!role-reaction listen #<channelName>`.
-This tells Jeeves what channel he should monitor for incoming reaction events.
-This command can be run form any channel as it is pointed to the channel to monitor.
-Normal users are limited to 1 channel, this should be more than fine for 99% of cases.
-If you require more then 1 channel consider becoming a Patreon to unlock the ability to have multiple role channels.

-There are 4 different actions this command can perform.

-* `set`  linking an emoji to a role - When setting a role, the role must have the "Allow anyone to @mention this role" setting enabled.
-You can disable this after the set action has been performed.
-* `clear`  unlinking an emoji
-* `view`  getting a list of all linked emojis
-* `reset` this clears all linked emojis - **This action is not reversible**

-**NOTE** Jeeves must be listed in the server roles higher than the roles that you want him to manage.

-**Patreon Users:** With multiple role channels set up, Jeeves needs to know what channel you are talking about when running the commands below.
-Include a channel reference like #Get-Roles in all commands OR run the commands from the role channel you wish to edit.
-***
 ### Details

-**Aliases:** `RoleReaction`
 **Available in DM:** No
 **Can Restrict to a channel:** Yes
 ***
-### Examples

-* `!role-reaction listen #get-roles`
-> Tells Jeeves to monitor to the #get-roles channel for reactions to assign
-* `!roleReaction set 💰 @GreedyGoblin`
-> Links the money bag emoji to the GreedyGoblin Role
-* `!roleReaction clear 💰`
-> Unlinks the money bag emoji from all roles
+## Listen

+The **first thing you should do** is run `/reaction-role listen`.
+This command has a required channels parameter.
+You should enter the channel name like `#roles` This tells Jeeves what channel he should monitor for incoming reaction events.
+This command can be run form any channel as it is pointed to the channel to monitor.
+Normal users are limited to 1 channel, this should be more than fine for 99% of cases.
+If you require more then 1 channel consider becoming a [Patreon](../../guides/Supporting-Jeeves.md) to unlock the ability to have multiple role channels.

+## Set

+The set command tells Jeeves what role to link to which emoji.
+It takes 2 required parameters `emoji:` and `role:`.
+The emoji just needs to be typed in and Discord will provide you a list of roles to select from that can be assigned for the command.

+`/reaction-role add emoji:💰 role:@GreedyGoblin`

+If you are a Patreon you have the ability to have multiple role channels, you need to also include the optional parameter of `channel:`.
+Discord will display a list of channels to select from.

+`/reaction-role add emoji:💰 role:@GreedyGoblin channel:#role-channel-2`
+## Remove

+The remove command tells Jeeves to stop assigning a role based on one emoji.
+It has one required parameter of `emoji:` Type the emoji into this parameter.

+`/reaction-role remove emoji:💰`

+If you are a Patreon you have the ability to have multiple role channels, you need to also include the optional parameter of `channel:`.
+Discord will display a list of channels to select from.

+`/reaction-role remove emoji:💰 channel:#role-channel-2`
+## View

+The view command will show you all currently setup emojis for your server and the roles that Jeeves grants when they are selected.

-* `!roleReaction view`
+`/reaction-role view`
-> Get a list of linked emojis and their role
-* `!roleReaction reset`
-> Wipe all rolereaction data
-* `!roleReaction set 💰 @GreedyGoblin #Get-Roles`
-> Patreon Multi-Channel example where #Get-Roles is a second channel
+## Clear

+The clear command removes all emojis setup on your server for all channels.
+This command can not be undone and should be used carefully.
+It will also cause Jeeves to stop listening to all channels for Reaction-Role selections.
+Once this command has been run you will need to setup Reaction-Role again from scratch.

+`/reaction-role clear`

+## To Note

+Jeeves must be listed in the server roles higher than the roles that you want him to manage.

 ***